 “Est-ce que tu tiens?”

-Literally translated would gives “Do you hold it?”
+Literally translated would give “Do you hold it?”.

 There are two types of players.
 You might be better in one of the two categories.

-French people tend to play it during summer during the afternoon or the evening. the perfect court is a flat court flat without stones.
+French people tend to play it during summer during the afternoon or in the evening.
+The perfect court to play boules is a flat court flat without stones.
 Moreover, the French, especially in the south, will tend to drink during their game of pétanque a pastis drink, you can learn more in this article: Pastis: A Popular Drink of Southern France.

-It is almost impossible to meet a French that never play pétanque in his life.
+In conclusion, it is almost impossible to meet a French that never plays pétanque in his life.
 French people would be happy to teach you how to play it and you might have fun playing it.
-Pétanque can be play by everybody and you do not need excellent physical condition to play it.
-I invite you to read an article about a popular sport event in France 7 Fun facts about the Tour de France
+Pétanque can be played by everybody, and you do not need an excellent physical condition to play it.
+I invite you to read two articles, one about a popular sports event in France or one related to pétanque:

-Did you know this sport?
-Do you want to know new thing about the French culture?
+Did you know this French game?
+Do you want to know new things about French culture?
 Let me know in the comment section! 🙂